 —From Biographical Sketches Of Gospel Preachers, H. Leo Boles, Gospel Advocate Company, Nashville, Tennessee, 1932, pages 224-228

 Special Note: There is much significance to the work of E.A.
 Land for numerous reasons, but most of all the people he touched.
 Of all the people E.A. baptized into Christ, one of these was J.H.
 Holbrook.
 Holbrook too was a gospel preacher who baptized many.
-One of Holbrook's converts was Charley Wheeler.
+One of Holbrook's converts was Charlie Wheeler.
 Wheeler became a gospel preacher who baptized over 3000 people.
 One of the young men he converted became a gospel preacher and baptized over 12,000 people, his name was Gus Nichols.

 Location Of The Grave Of E.A.
 Land

 Near the west-central city of Linden, Tennessee is the grave of E.A.
 Land.
 At the crossroads of Hwy.
 412 and Hwy.
 13, travel north on Hwy.
 13 3.9 mile.
 As you come over a hill you will turn right (this is a hard right heading southeast) onto Lower Brush Creek Road.
 You will cross the creek and the road will be somewhat curvy.
+It will become Upper Brush Creek Road.
 You will pass a little cemetery on the right, but from the highway it is exactly 3.4 miles and you will turn left up a hill on a gravel road.
 Go 1/10th of a mile and the graveyard is on your left.
 Look for a small spire shaped grave that is in the center of the little cemetery.
 It is slightly taller than all the other graves in the cemetery.